CSQA is a certification and inspection company formed in Italy in 1990

 For example, the production of integrated pest management, sensory quality, Non GMO’s, Animal Welfare, Gluten-free, Sustainable Cereal and more.

 Again, following the ethos of leading the way, CSQA was among the first in Italy to certify the standards required by European retailers of BRC, IFS, GlobalGAP and QS.

-> Today CSQA has branches in Croatia, Turkey, Poland and the UK.
+Today CSQA has branches in Poland and USA.

 CSQA is a member of the independent federation CISQ

 , che only italian representative of IQNet